SiliaSk/MyAIproject/README.md

 Every innovative AI venture brings inherent challenges that require addressing.

-- The factors that contribute to the effectiveness of a pharmaceutical product are numerous.
+- The factors that contribute to the effectiveness of a pharmaceutical product are numerous and complex.
+Therefore, data collection will take time and attention to detail to be an accurate forecast.
+- Working with large and complex datasets may increase the risk of overfitting.
+- Accessing data could be difficult, especially when considering genetic and other biological factors.
+This is why there is a suggestion of using two different methods of collecting data.